awery/nmbs-api/README.md

-# nmbs-api — Unofficial documentation of the NMBS/SNCB API
+# Unofficial documentation of the NMBS/SNCB API

 The base URL is http://www.belgianrail.be/jp/sncb-nmbs-routeplanner/.
 No authentication is required.